-We are starting to see some much warmer temperatures lately and, while winter might not quite be done with us yet, it’s a great time to start planning your spring cleaning plumbing checks to help lessen damage if we do get hit by one of those famous Sydney storms that visit us during Spring.
+While it might still be a bit fresh in Sydney at the moment the warmer temperatures will surely be on their way, so it’s a great time to start planning your spring cleaning plumbing checks to help lessen damage if we do get hit by one of those famous Sydney storms that visit us during Spring.

 Give your gutters a clean